AlexanderLabWHOI/academic-kickstart/content/project/thermal_ehux/index.md

 +++
-title = "EUKulele"
-date = 2021-07-02T15:15:49-04:00
-draft = false
+title = "Thermal Acclimation in Emiliania huxleyi" date = 2021-07-02T15:15:49-04:00 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ['Transcriptomics', 'Genomics', 'Metagenome-Assembled',"MAGs", "Computation"]
+tags = ['Emiliania', 'Transcriptomics', 'Thermal']

 # Project summary to display on homepage.
 summary = ""